DiwakarBasnet/Machine-Learning/chapter-02-supervised-learning/ReadMe.md

 It recognizes specific entities within the dataset and attempts to draw some conclusion on how those entities should be labeled.
 In classification, a program learns from given dataset or observations and then classifies new observation into a number of classes or groups.
 The best example of ML classification algorithm is Email Spam Detector.
 The algorithm which implements the classification on the dataset is known as a classifier.
 There are 2 types of classifer;
 - **Binary Classifier:** Classification problem has only 2 possible outcomes
 - **Multi-class Classifier:** Classification problem has more than 2 outcomes

+There are 2 types of learners in classification;
+- **Lazy learners:** Lazy learner stores the training dataset and waits until it receives the test dataset.
+It takes less time in training but more time for prediction.
+- **Eager learners:** Eager learner develop a classification model based on a training dataset before receiving test dataset.
+It takes more time in learning and less time in prediction.